ow2-proactive/catalog-client/docs/BucketGrantControllerApi.md

 # **deleteAllGrantsForABucketAndItsObjectsUsingDELETE**
 > AllBucketGrants deleteAllGrantsForABucketAndItsObjectsUsingDELETE(sessionID, bucketName)

-Get all created grant for a bucket and for its object
+Delete all grants associated with a bucket and all objects contained in this bucket

 ### Example
 ```java